garretthilberling/python-newsfeed/README.md

 ## Installation
 No installation is required to use this application.
-Simply access via the deployed Heroku URL: https://python-tech-news-hilberling.herokuapp.com/ (currently troubleshooting)
+Simply access via the deployed Heroku URL: https://python-tech-news-hilberling.herokuapp.com/

 ## Questions
 If you have any questions about this project, please contact me via my GitHub: https://github.com/garretthilberling